YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLLOGOPN, Replication subsystem could not open log file LLLL : eeee.
 Logging done to OOOO

-MUPIP Error: This indicates that MUPIP could not find, or did not have access permission to open, the log file LLLL, because of the error eeee.
+MUPIP Error: This indicates that MUPIP could not find or did not have the access permissions to open the log file LLLL, because of the error eeee.
 If there is another log file available (a previously opened file), MUPIP writes to the other log file OOOO.
 If there is no other log file available, MUPIP sends any remaining messages to /dev/null and terminates the replication server process.

-Action: Check the log file permissions, and if permissions are correct, move the log file and specify that MUPIP should log to a log file which has appropriate access permissions.
+Action: Check the log file permissions, and if the permissions are correct, move the log file and specify that MUPIP should log to a log file which has appropriate access permissions.

 ----------------------
 REPLMULTINSTUPDATE